-The Harrison School of Pharmacy holds its students to the highest standards, academically and professionally.
+The Harrison College of Pharmacy holds its students to the highest standards, academically and professionally.
 These standards include performance in the classroom, dress code, conduct, and actions in professional situations.
-Read through the links below to learn more about HSOP's standards:
+Read through the links below to learn more about HCOP's standards:

 As a student of pharmacy, I believe there is a need to build and reinforce a professional identity founded on integrity, ethical behavior, and honor.
 This development, a vital process in my education, will help ensure that I am true to the professional relationship I establish between myself and society as I become a member of the pharmacy community.
 Integrity must be an essential part of my everyday life and I must practice pharmacy with honesty and commitment to service.

 To accomplish this goal of professional development, I as a student of pharmacy should:

 DEVELOP a sense of loyalty and duty to the profession of pharmacy by being a builder of community, one able and willing to contribute to the well being of others and one who enthusiastically accepts the responsibility and accountability for membership in the profession.